-These factors can be illustrated with a brief description of three of the largest programs: Dibao in China, Bolsa Familia in Brazil, and the Mahatma Gandhi National Rural Employment Guarantee Scheme program in India (a useful compendium of many of the programs around the world can be found in the Social Assistance in Low- and Middle-Income Countries Dataset, Social Protection Organization [2022]).
-The Dibao has a rural program and an urban program but only the former is discussed (Gao 2017), as the two are similarly designed and the rural Dibao covers much more people than the urban one (there were around 36 million rural Dibao recipients and 8 million urban Dibao recipients in 2020).
-Ambitious in intent, it is essentially an unconditional guaranteed income program which aims to raise the income of any family below a poverty threshold up to the threshold (hence it is a "fill-the-gap" program).
+We illustrate these factors with a brief description of three of the largest programs: Dibao in China, Bolsa Familia in Brazil, and the Mahatma Gandhi National Rural Employment Guarantee Scheme program in India.6 The Dibao has a rural program and an urban program bur we only discuss the former (Gao 2017), as the two are similarly designed and the rural Dibao covers much more people than the urban one.7 Ambitious in intent, it is essentially an unconditional guaranteed income program which aims to raise the income of any family below a poverty threshold up to the threshold (hence it is a "fill-the-gap" program).
 Its distinctive feature is that eligibility, thresholds, and benefit amounts are usually at the prefecture-level city level, and entitlement usually requires local Hukou (meaning they have to be officially registered to live there).
 Village committees and local leaders advertise the program, accept applications, and choose who to accept (and possibly solicit applications).
-Visits are often made to the homes of applicants to inspect their physical assets (ownership of vehicles, refrigerators, condition of the home, etc. - known as "proxy" means tests), but also the employment status of the family members and the presence of poor health conditions or disability.
+Visits are often made to the homes of applicants to inspect their physical assets (ownership of vehicles, refrigerators, condition of the home, etc.-known as "proxy" means tests), but also the employment status of the family members and the presence of poor health conditions or disability.
 Take-up rates cannot be really defined for this kind of program given the subjective judgements and criteria used in the determination of eligibility and selection of beneficiaries.
 In addition, local and provincial governments generally share the financing of the program with the central government, with less central government sharing in more affluent areas.
 Some areas set their thresholds and other program parameters partly depending on their ability to finance their share of program costs.
-Studies which have obtained data on income of recipients and used those to calculate targeting have found that the program is poorly targeted, including many recipients with incomes above the local threshold and many nonrecipients with income below it (Gao 2017; Golan et al. 2017; Kakwani et al. 2019).
-Both the percent of recipients estimated to be ineligible and the percent of eligibles not receiving benefits have been estimated around 90% or a little above or below (Golan et al. 2017; Kakwani et al. 2019).
-But targeting loses some of its meaning when criteria other than income are used in beneficiary selection and, in fact, targeting errors fall when a more multidimensional measure of need is used (Han and Gao 2019; see Feng et al. [2022] for a review of the literature on the impacts of the DiBao program).
+Studies which have obtained data on income of recipients and used those to calculate targeting have found that the program is poorly targeted, including many recipients with incomes above the local threshold and many non-recipients with income below it (Gao 2017; Golan et al. 2017; Kakwani et al. 2019).
+Both the percent of recipients estimated to be ineligible and the percent of eligibles not receiving benefits have been estimated around 90 percent or a little above or below (Golan et al. 2017; Kakwani et al. 2019).
+But targeting loses some of its meaning when criteria other than income are used in beneficiary selection and, in fact, targeting errors fall when a more multidimensional measure of need is used (Han and Gao 2019).8